Peace Monuments

 1887 - Home of Abraham Lincoln & Mary Todd Lincoln, National Park Service (NPS), Springfield, Illinois (USA).
 Abraham Lincoln & Mary Todd Lincoln lived here 1844-1961.
 Donated by their son Robert to State of Illinois in 1887 and immediately opened to public (making it one of the earliest publicly held historical sites in the USA).
 Donated to National Park Service in 1972.

 March 10, 1919 - World War I Memorial, West Main & South Gilbert Streets, Danville, Illinois (USA).
 Statue of Peace on top.
-Two soldiers, a sailor and a nurse on the four corners of the base.
-Inscription on front: "Whereas: it is the desire of the City of Danville to erect some permanent structure as a Monument and Memorial to the Gallant Soldiers and Sailors of Danville who participated in the World’s War of 1914 and 1918 , and Whereas: the bridge over the Vermilion River at Gilbert Street in said City needs to be replaced - - Therefore: be it resolved by the City Council of Danville Illinois that a new bridge be built over the Vermilion River at Gilbert Street in said City - - Said bridge to be a Monument and memorial to our Soldiers as set forth in the Preamble hereof and to be known as 'The Victory Bridge.'
+Two soldiers, a sailor & a nurse on the four corners of the base.
+Inscription on front: "Whereas: it is the desire of the City of Danville to erect some permanent structure as a Monument & Memorial to the Gallant Soldiers and Sailors of Danville who participated in the World’s War of 1914 and 1918 , and Whereas: the bridge over the Vermilion River at Gilbert Street in said City needs to be replaced - - Therefore: be it resolved by the City Council of Danville Illinois that a new bridge be built over the Vermilion River at Gilbert Street in said City - - Said bridge to be a Monument and memorial to our Soldiers as set forth in the Preamble hereof & to be known as 'The Victory Bridge.'
 Adopted March 10, 1919."
-Visited by EWL.

 1935 - Grave of Jane Addams, Cedarville (30 miles west of Rockford), Illinois (USA).
 Addams died in Chicago.
 The obilisk at her grave was restored in 2004.
 Jane Addams [1860-1935] was president of the Women's International League for Peace & Freedom (WILPF).
 She & Nicholas Murray Butler [1862-1947] shared the 1931 Nobel Peace Prize.
 "As the first U.S. woman to win the prize, Addams was applauded for her 'expression of an essentially American democracy.'"